LegalTech for Consumer Protection

 Auditing the Demographic Groups Distribution¶

 The Facebook Ads Library does not include any information of the actual people that were exposed to the ads, this would actually mean a violation of people's personal information and therefore a legal problem for Facebook.
 Instead, the API provides aggregated statistics of the demographics groups that were displayed by each ad.
+For example, the ad number 752867881939190 was displayed with the following distribution.

 We could therefore ask different questions such as.
 Which groups are longer exposed?